Kelerchian/vaettir/vaettir-react/README.md

 };
 ```

-Underneath the provided context, any components can use the agent like so:
+Under the provided context, any components can use the agent by calling `Context.use()`.

 ```tsx
 import { AutomaticDataUpdaterContext } from "some/path";